grifhughes/nerva/README.md

 2. Adding minibatch SGD, although I like the ability to learn online with vanilla as it enables streaming new data to the model in real time.

-3. Possibly implementing a parallel scheme (ensemble) in which 4 different models are trained on the same data, the gradients averaged to give the final updates.
+3. Possibly implementing a parallel scheme (ensemble) in which 4 different models are trained on the same data, with the gradients averaged to give the final updates.
 After training, each model would vote on the class of the test data.

 4. CUDA extensions are in the works.